makeabilitylab/physcomp/communication/p5js-serial-io.md

 Which prints incoming data sent by Arduino to console and also updates the handy `pHtmlMsg` HTML element so you can see the info on your webpage (you could comment this out, of course).

-So, the simplest Arduino program to start with could be an "echo back" program like:
+So, the simplest Arduino sketch to start with could be an "echo back" program like:

 {% highlight C++ %}
 const long BAUD_RATE = 115200;